actualindividual/scouting-site/README.md

 QR code handling is done by the QRCodeJS library, as mentioned before.
 The GenerateQRCode
 function in MatchScouting.js takes all inputs from the page and converts them into a JSON
 string.
 It then creates a QR code with that JSON data, which is then displayed on the page.
+The library is located in the libs/ folder.
 ## Making it work for you
 All of the keys and values can and should be changed to fit your implementation.
 </details>